BZIvanov/Learning-SQL-and-Git/Git/Git.md

 - **git reset HEAD file.txt** - will remove the file from the Staging area, after we have added it there and the file will go back to working directory.
 - **git checkout -- file.txt** - will undo the changes made inside the file, and the file will get back in the state where it was after the last commit
+- **git checkout HEAD^** - by selecting specific commit we detached the HEAD from the branch.
+And by using the ^ symbol we will select the first level ancestor of the HEAD, HEAD is now the currently selected commit
+- **git branch -f master HEAD~3** - will force the master branch to go back with 3 levels up in the tree

 - **git mv previous-name.txt new-name.txt** - will rename the file